 Vaccine breakthrough cases are U.S. residents with a SARS-CoV2 RNA or antigen detected in a respiratory specimen collected greater than or equal 14 to days after they have completed all recommended doses of an FDA authorized COVID-19 vaccine.
 A complete vaccination is two doses of the Pfizer or Moderna vaccine or one dose of the Johnson and Johnson (Janssen) vaccine.
-Breakthrough cases make up of fifteen percent of all cases ages 12 years and older since February 1, 2021.
-Since February 1, 2021, the overall vaccinated case rate for the Quad County region ages 12 years and older is 17 per 1k population.
-Since February 1, 2021, the overall unvaccinated case rate for the Quad County region, for ages 12 years and older, is approximately 137 out of 1k.
-This means that in the Quad-County region, the rate for unvaccinated people among those 12 years and older is 8 times that of fully vaccinated people 12 years and older.
+As of December 7, 2021, Quad County residents between the ages of 5-11 are eligible to be counted as a breakthrough case.
+This age group has been included in the breakthrough numbers as of December 7, 2021.
+Breakthrough cases make up of sixteen percent of all reported cases since February 1.
+Since February 1, 2021, the overall vaccinated case rate for the Quad County region ages 5 years and older is 18 per 1k population.
+Since February 1, 2021, the overall unvaccinated case rate for the Quad County region, for ages 5 years and older, is approximately 120 out of 1k.
+This means that in the Quad-County region, the rate for unvaccinated people among those 5 years and older is 6 times that of fully vaccinated people 5 years and older.
 It is important to note that no vaccine is 100 percent effective at preventing illness but proves to be highly effective at protecting people against severe illness and death.
 As the number of fully vaccinated people increases and community transmission increase, breakthrough cases are expected rise.
 Getting vaccinated is the best way to protect yourself and slow the spread of COVID-19.